Don't see anything that interests you?

 A Love Gone Wrong: Berlioz's Symphonie fantastique

-Arguably one of the most bizarre and influential work in mid-19th century France was Berlioz's epic symphony entitled Symphonie fantastique, a work that tells the story of an obsessive lover's self-destructive passion for a beautiful woman.
+Arguably one of the most bizarre and influential works in mid-19th century France was Berlioz's epic symphony entitled Symphonie fantastique, a work that tells the story of an obsessive lover's self-destructive passion for a beautiful woman.
 The symphony describes the composer's obsession and dreams, tantrums and moments of tenderness, and visions of suicide and murder, ecstasy and despair.
 Come explore what Bernstein called "the first musical expedition into psychedelia" as Dr. Cimarusti details how Berlioz musically captures the sounds of obsessive love, guillotines, and witches.

 A 19th-Century Rockstar: The Life and Music of Franz Liszt